glipR/glipR.github.io/source/posts/Pathfinding/Intro/content.md

 As a good example, here is what our graph, and subsequent solution, looks like if we use the first encoding we came up with, with 4 times the vertices at first:

 @[video][fullscreen](assets/videos/Pathfinding/bad_river) (~
+    As you can see it's hard to gather much more information from this graph.
 ~)

 In the next post on this I'm aiming to add edge weights into the mix, and alter our natural method into one of the most popular algorithms, period - Dijkstra's Algorithm!